 - No Win No Fee Paralysis Injury Work Accident Claims

-- Why Choose Legal Expert For Workplace Paralysis Claim
+- Why Choose Legal Expert For Workplace Paralysis Compensation Claim

 - You may find some useful information about paralysis on the NHS website.

-Personal injuries that cause paralysis can happen in any type of workplace.
-Occupations that are most susceptible to spinal cord and brain injuries include construction workers, heavy machinery operators, drivers, furniture movers, mechanics and day labourers.
-A compensation claim for paralysis after a workplace accident can occur as a result of a severe accident or a simple fall.
-If the injury and accident were due to the negligence or carelessness of someone else there is a strong possibility the compensation claim would be successful.
+Personal injuries that cause paralysis can happen in any workplace.
+Occupations most susceptible to spinal cord and brain injuries include construction workers, heavy machinery operators, drivers, furniture movers, mechanics and day labourers.
+A compensation claim for paralysis after a workplace accident can occur due to a severe accident or a simple fall.
+If the injury and accident were due to the negligence or carelessness of someone else, there is a strong possibility the compensation claim would be successful.

-If you’ve been left paralysed because of medical negligence of a practitioner you might be able to begin a claim for compensation.
+If you’ve been left paralysed because of the medical negligence of a practitioner, you might be able to begin a compensation claim.
 This could cover medical bills and home adaptations to make life easier, in addition to easing the pain and suffering you have been caused.
-It’s important to note that there is a medical negligence claims time limit, usually set at 3 years after an accident.
+It’s important to note that the medical negligence claims time limit is usually set at 3 years after an accident.
 Don’t hesitate to call us to find out if your claim meets the requirements for compensation.

-Workers who are paralysed as a result of workplace injuries such as trips, slips or falls are unfortunately not always awarded the compensation they are entitled to.
-These types of accidents are quite prevalent in workplaces where the surface is wet or slippery and can be one of the more upsetting type of paralysis claims.
+Unfortunately, paralysed workers don’t always receive compensation due to workplace injuries such as trip slips or falls.
+These types of accidents are quite prevalent in workplaces where the surface is wet or slippery and can be one of the more upsetting paralysis claims.
 The most serious of these kinds of accidents can be fatal.
-Such accidents often lead to back injuries, head injuries, fractures and in more serious cases paralysis of the affected nerve.
+Such accidents often lead to back injuries, head injuries, fractures, and paralysis of the affected nerve in more serious cases.

 Slips and trips mostly occur when the surface area is still wet and slippery.
-In workplaces, they might be down to to negligence if the accident was caused by a wet floor that hasn’t been correctly cleaned or dried.
-Required safety procedures such as appropriate signs indicating wet surfaces should be provided.
-A company or business might be liable for any injuries because of accidents that occurred as result of failing to apply the necessary safety procedures.
-Tripping on wires and work equipment that are simply left lying about is also common and may cause a paralysis injury work accident that will mean you cannot return to work for a long time.
+In workplaces, they might be down to negligence if there’s a wet floor.
+Safety procedures such as appropriate signs indicating wet surfaces should be present.
+A company or business might be liable for any injuries because of accidents due to failure to apply the necessary safety procedures.
+Tripping on wires and work equipment left lying about is also common and may cause a paralysis injury work accident that will mean you cannot return to work for a long time.

-Slips, trips and falls at workplaces can happen for a number of other reasons.
+Slips, trips and falls at workplaces can happen for several other reasons.
 You could fall because of something like a faulty ladder, trip over uneven paving slabs, trip down a poorly maintained staircase or trip over boxes or litter.
-It’s recommended to record any useful information if you slip, trip or fall as these claims are often not so easy to prove.
-If the accident and injuries were because of factors out of your control you will have a good chance of claiming compensation for damages incurred.
+It’s recommended to record any useful information if you slip, trip or fall as these claims are often not easy to prove.
+If the accident and injuries are because of factors out of your control, you will have a good chance of claiming paralysis injury compensation.

 - Read what the HSE advise you do after falling at work here.

-If you have been injured in an accident at your place of work then your employer may be liable under the Health and Safety at Work Act.
-The legislation sets out the basic requirements which employers should follow so as to ensure your workplace environment is both safe for everybody and healthy.
+If you suffer an injury in an accident at your workplace, your employer may be liable under the Health and Safety at Work Act.
+The legislation sets out the basic requirements that employers should follow to ensure your workplace environment is both safe for everybody and healthy.
 Your employer should carry out regular and detailed risk assessments designed to keep you safe such as working at height, working with equipment and operating a forklift truck.

 A Paralysis injury work accident may threaten the livelihood of the affected employee.
 Living with work-related paralysis presents significant physical challenges such as heavy financial burdens.
 Depending on the cause of the injury or accident, paralysis can be temporary or permanent.

 There are several ways your employer could fail in upholding the highest levels of safety.
-They may fail to address the problems found in a risk assessment or maybe they failed to conduct a risk assessment entirely.
-They might have failed to give you the correct training or they may have provided you with faulty equipment.
+They may fail to address the problems in a risk assessment or fail to conduct a risk assessment entirely.
+They might have failed to give you the correct training, or they may have provided you with faulty equipment.
 In these cases proving negligence is relatively straightforward.

-The amount of compensation awarded for paralysis caused by an accident at your workplace entirely depends on your own unique accident and injuries.
-You would need to take into account any time off work you needed as a resulted of your injuries, and paralysis treatment expenses you have incurred as a direct result of the accident including home or vehicle modifications and other factors.
+The compensation for paralysis after an accident at your workplace depends on your own unique accident and injuries.
+You would need to take into account any time off work you needed due to your injuries and paralysis treatment expenses you have incurred as a direct result of the accident, including home or vehicle modifications and other factors.

-When it comes to the level of compensation you will receive for your paralysis after a workplace injury, it is essential to understand that awards differ in accordance with the severity of your accident.
-The compensation you receive can be for your future care, rehabilitation expenses, and in some cases your travel and accommodation needs.
-The different types of compensation claims you are entitled to after paralysis after a workplace injury may include:
+When it comes to the level of compensation, you will receive for your paralysis after a workplace injury.
+It is essential to understand that awards differ by the severity of your accident.
+The paralysis injury compensation you receive can be for your future care, rehabilitation expenses, and in some cases, your travel and accommodation needs.
+The different types of compensation claims after paralysis from a workplace injury may include:

-You can claim compensation for the cost of hiring care in your home while undergoing analysis cure if your back injuries have left you unable of caring for yourself.
+You can claim compensation for the cost of hiring care in your home while undergoing treatment.

-House modification claims as a consequence of a paralysis injury work accident may include widening doorways, especially should you require a manual wheelchair.
-You might need to claim compensation for redoing your driveway or walkway with pavement if you have gravel as wheelchair casters can get stuck in this.
+House modification claims could include widening doorways, especially if you require a manual wheelchair.
+You might need compensation for redoing your driveway/walkway with pavement if there’s gravel as wheelchair casters stick to this.
 You can also claim compensation for moving around kitchen appliances to ensure easier access.
-For instance, you may want to move the cupboard from beneath the kitchen sink to fit your wheelchair under while cooking.
-You can claim expenses for replacing your carpet with tiles or wood to make it easier for your wheelchair to roll over.
+For instance, you may move the cupboard beneath the kitchen sink to fit your wheelchair under while cooking.
+You can claim for replacing carpets with tiles or wood to make it easier for your wheelchair to roll over.

 For back injury victims, rehabilitation costs can be long term.
-This includes visits to a physiotherapist and access to treatment not available on the NHS such as visits to a private practice or visits to foreign specialists where such visits are deemed necessary.
+This includes visits to a physiotherapist and access to treatment not available on the NHS.
+These include visits to private practice or visits to foreign specialists where such visits are necessary.

 Travel expenses and Medical expenses

-You can include the cost of treatment, both initial and on-going, along with transport cost required for getting to your appointments.
+You can include the costs of treatment, both initial and ongoing, along with transport costs for getting to your appointments.

 Loss of earnings

-If you are unable to work due to your paralysis then you may claim for loss of earnings.
+If you cannot work due to your paralysis, you may claim for loss of earnings.

 Type Of Injury Severity Potential Compensation Description Of Injury Back Injury Moderate £9,500 - £29,475 Injuries can include muscle and ligament disturbance as well as compression of the lumber vertebrae.
 Back Injury Severe £29,475 - £122,350 Injuries range from fractured discs to damaged spinal cords and roots.
 Head Injury Minor £1675 - £9,700 There will be only mild head trauma that will heal quickly.
 No brain damage would have occurred.
 Head Injury Moderate £32,725 - £166,500 Senses, speech or memory will be impaired.
 Leg Injury Moderate £21,100 - £29,800 Function of the will be limited, long-term.
 Leg Injury Severe £73,150 - £103,250 There will be a need for complicated procedures such as bone grafting.
 Shoulder Injury Morderate £6,000 - £9,700 Shoulder movement will be limited for around two years.
 Shoulder Injury Serious £9,700 - £14,600 There will be shoulder and neck pain, as well as limited movement.
 Shoulder Injury Severe £14,600 - £36,500 There will likely be significant damage to the brachial plexus, causing disability.

-- Please do call us for a more specific claim amount which will be tailored to your injuries and circumstances.
+Please do call us for a more specific claim amount that tailors to your injuries and circumstances.

 No win no fee compensation claims are agreements between a complainant and a solicitor that guarantee they will not pay any fees until they win their compensation.
 Our no win no fee paralysis injury agreement ensures that even the least well-off patients can begin a claim without paying any legal fees upfront so they can receive compensation for paralysis after a workplace accident.
-If you would like to know more about our no win, no fee agreement, our experienced team will be more than happy to explain the details to you.
+To learn more about our no win no fee agreement, we can explain the details to you.
 Call us today for more information.

-We understand that paralysis can alter your life dramatically and we are here to support you along the way.
-We have many years of experience in the industry and an exceptional reputation.
-We have launched numerous cases of paralysis injury work accident claims so you can be confident that you are in safe hands.
-Please do not hesitate to give us a call if you would like to start a claim for paralysis compensation for an injury that has left you paralysed or if you have suffered paralysis due to a missed or delayed diagnosis or through a surgical error.
+We understand that paralysis can alter your life dramatically, and we can support you along the way.
+And we have many years of experience in the industry and an exceptional reputation.
+We launch numerous cases of paralysis injury work accident claims, so you’re in safe hands.
+Please do not hesitate to call us if you would like to start a claim for paralysis compensation.
+This is possible whether it originates from a missed or delayed diagnosis or through a surgical error.

-Our dedicated team of solicitors will help you during this worrying time and we will ensure you get the compensation you are entitled to.
-Whether you or your loved ones have been dealt the blow of workplace paralysis, get in touch with us today for more information on our services and find out what we can do for you.
+Our team of solicitors helps during this worrying time if you want to know how to worry.
+And we will ensure you get the compensation you deserve.
+Get in touch with us today for more information on our services.

 We can assist you with your building site accident claims.
 Read our dedicated page for more information.